djalbat/the-occam-user-manual/understanding-grammars.md

 Furthermore we would have to define two other rules:

-4. An operator is an addition, subtraction, division or multiplication symbol.
+4. An operator is an addition, subtraction, division or multiplication character.
 5. A number is a series of one or more decimal digits.

 Such natural language specifications are both cumbersome and ambiguous.